szjunma/Traffic-Sign-Classifier/README.md

 # **Traffic Sign Recognition**

-**Still underdevelopment**
+## **Still underdevelopment**
 ---

 **Build a Traffic Sign Recognition Project with TensorFlow 2.0**

 More examples can be found at [TensorFlow tutorials](https://www.tensorflow.org/tutorials/images/cnn)

-Raw data from Kaggle: [GTSRB - German Traffic Sign Recognition Benchmark](https://www.kaggle.com/meowmeowmeowmeowmeow/gtsrb-german-traffic-sign)
+Raw data from Kaggle: [GTSRB - German Traffic Sign Recognition Benchmark](https://www.kaggle.com/meowmeowmeowmeowmeow/gtsrb-german-traffic-sign).
-Each image in raw downloaded data has different size, thus they were processed to have a consistent shape.
+Each image in raw downloaded data has different sizes, thus they were processed to have a consistent shape.
 After processes including: resizing, splitting into training and validation, conversion to grayscale and normalization.
 * Number of training examples = 31367
 * Number of validation examples = 7842
 * Number of testing examples = 12630